lozzahax/lozzax-docs-gitbook/building-with-oxen/lokinet.md

 What’s happening behind the scenes?
 When a user installs Lokinet, they also install a DNS resolver into the host system.
 When a .loki TLD is entered into your application, Lokinet will resolve this .loki address, build an anonymised path to the service, and then return a local IP address to your application.
 Any packets sent to that local IP address will be wrapped and sent down the anonymised path to reach the server hosting the .loki address.

-### ONS \(Oxen Name Service\)
+### ONS \(Lozzax Name Service\)

 By default, Lokinet addresses are long pseudorandom strings which contain the public key of the Lokinet service, versioning information, and other important protocol information:

 dw68y1xhptqbhcm5s8aaaip6dbopykagig5q5u1za4c7pzxto77y.loki

 These addresses are difficult for users to remember, and hard for developers to communicate to users.
 If you want a human-readable name for your application, you can purchase an alphanumeric ONS name to be mapped to your service’s .loki address.
-This mapping is then stored in the Oxen blockchain.
-ONS names can be purchased inside the Oxen desktop wallet or CLI wallet.
+This mapping is then stored in the Lozzax blockchain.
+ONS names can be purchased inside the Lozzax desktop wallet or CLI wallet.

 ### Lokinet library